oxygasa/trello_testing_project/README.md

 Shift 11 a.m. - 11 p.m.

 **13 Apr - 15 Apr 2022 Mentoring updates**
+* Mentor is on vacation from 8 Apr till 29 Apr
 * Massive refactoring.
-* Retest the 100% of the test materials.
+* Retest the 100% of the test materials made till current date.

 **16 Apr - 20 Apr 2022 Testing job**